BOTOX® in Mountain View, CA

-Dr. Menkes performs all of our injections because of his extensive knowledge of facial anatomy.
+Our expert providers performs all of our injections because of their extensive knowledge of facial anatomy.
 For these injections, a very small needle is used.
 Plus, BOTOX® is not injected to great depth.
 Most patients equate the feeling to that of a pinprick and do not require any topical numbing beforehand.
 Sessions only last 10-15 minutes, and patients immediately return to work or their normal activities.

 How Long Do Results Last?

 BOTOX® does not deliver immediate results.
 It takes from three to four days for the botulinum toxin to fully immobilize the muscle it is injected into.
 From there, BOTOX® keeps the muscle relaxed for about four months in most patients.
-At that point, another injection session with Dr. Menkes will maintain your results.
+At that point, another injection session with one of our expert injectors will maintain your results.
 Over time, muscles that receive repeated injections stay relaxed for a little longer period of time.